 Customer’s use of the IP Service(s) after changes to the AUP are posted shall constitute acceptance of any changes or additional terms.

 The AUP applies to the VENDOR services that provide (or include) access to the Internet, including hosting services (software applications and hardware), or are provided over the Internet or wireless data networks (collectively “IP Services”).

-General Prohibitions: VENDOR prohibits use of the IP Services in any way that is unlawful, harmful to or interferes with use of VENDOR’s network or systems, or the network of any other provider, interferes with the use or enjoyment of services received by others, infringes intellectual property rights, results in the publication of threatening or offensive material, or constitutes Spam/E-mail/Usenet abuse, a security risk or a violation of privacy.
+General Prohibitions: VENDOR prohibits the use of the IP Services in any way that is unlawful, harmful to, or interferes with the use of VENDOR’s network or systems, or the network of any other provider, interferes with the use or enjoyment of services received by others, infringes intellectual property rights, results in the publication of threatening or offensive material, or constitutes Spam/E-mail/Usenet abuse, a security risk or a violation of privacy.

 Failure to adhere to the rules, guidelines or agreements applicable to search engines, subscription Web services, chat areas, bulletin boards, Web pages, USENET, applications, or other services that are accessed via a link from the VENDOR-branded website or from a website that contains VENDOR-branded content is a violation of this AUP.

 Unlawful Activities: IP Services shall not be used in connection with any criminal, civil or administrative violation of any applicable local, state, provincial, federal, national or international law, treaty, court order, ordinance, regulation or administrative rule.